 Nutritional Facts of Pear

-Wondering how many calories the humble pear brings or what nutrients it offers?
-Well, look no further and simply check out this table below.
+Wondering how many calories the humble pear brings?
+Well, look no further and simply check this table out!

 |Nutrient||One Medium Pear|